Butner History, Family Crest & Coats of Arms

 Early History of the Butner family

-Another 197 words (14 lines of text) covering the years 1792, 1616, 1679 and 1945 are included under the topic Early Butner History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Butner research.
+Another 99 words (7 lines of text) covering the years 1792, 1616, 1679 and 1945 are included under the topic Early Butner History in all our PDF Extended History products and printed products wherever possible.

 Butner Spelling Variations